jerren1122/docker_td_api_frontend/readme.md

 Additionally for the front end service we pass the hostnames as environment variables that are picked up by the ruby script and utilized to interact with the omdb and ny_times endpoints.

 We additionally publish only the front end api so that it is reachable on the machine running the compose file.

+*Docker Swarm*

+to deploy as a stack run docker stack deploy -c ./docker-compose.yaml api